byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<ArticMine>** I would focus on god content and let Google do its thing
 **\<pero>** yea
 **\<netg>** +100
-**\<sgp>** Last meeting, we discussed the transition of Monero Marketing to Monero Community, and it was met with general agreement.
-The logic is that most interested people want to spend time working on improving Monero, and only a few are primarily interested in marketing.
-In the past, the project received criticism from many Monero community members who are against marketing.
+**\<sgp>** Last meeting, we discussed the transition of ByteRub Marketing to ByteRub Community, and it was met with general agreement.
+The logic is that most interested people want to spend time working on improving ByteRub, and only a few are primarily interested in marketing.
+In the past, the project received criticism from many ByteRub community members who are against marketing.
 **\<rehrar>** you can take this point, we'll see how things continue :)
 **\<sgp>** Some people have since voiced their concerns that the marketing project is being closed until further notice.
 They feel that marketing should live alongside community.
-I personally feel that the community involved only in marketing is too small, and those interested in marketing will be welcomed to share their ideas on Monero Community.
+I personally feel that the community involved only in marketing is too small, and those interested in marketing will be welcomed to share their ideas on ByteRub Community.
 However, if there are enough people interested in a separate marketing community, please express your
 interest below.
 If it is strong enough, we may develop both communities simultaneously.
 **\<serhack>** https://trends.google.com/trends/explore?q=monero
 **\<pero>** there might be a seo arms race vs other shitcoins but odds are we just wont win that anyway if they decide to spend $ manipulating